2nd South Carolina String Band

 According to the band's official website, the group formed in August 1989.
-The founding members--consisting of Joe Ewers, Fred Ewers, John Frayler, Dave Goss and Bob Beeman-- were amateurs who played a variety of 19th-century instruments, including banjo, bones, drum, fiddle, guitar, and tambourine.
+The founding members—consisting of Joe Ewers, Fred Ewers, John Frayler, Dave Goss and Bob Beeman—were amateurs who played a variety of 19th-century instruments, including banjo, bones, drum, fiddle, guitar, and tambourine.
 They began by playing informally during re-enactment campaigns.
 They eventually moved to playing dances and concerts.
-Today, the roster comprises seven members, including players of the fife, flute, and pennywhistle.
+As the group grew older the roster comprised seven members, including players of the fife, flute, and penny whistle.

-The 2nd South Carolina String Band has released six albums through Palmetto Productions.
+The 2nd South Carolina String Band had released six albums through Palmetto Productions.
 Documentary filmmaker Ken Burns has featured their music in his films Mark Twain and Jazz.
 The band appears in the film Gods and Generals, directed by Ronald F. Maxwell, and their music appears on the soundtrack.
 In November 2004, the band received the Stephen Collins Foster Award for their preservation of 19th-century American song.
-The band's current personnel includes: Joe Ewers (banjo), Fred Ewers (fiddle), Dave Goss (guitar), Bob Beeman (tambourine & bones), Mike Paul (fiddle), Joe Whitney (flute) and Tom DiGiuseppe (banjo).
+The band's last personnel includes: Joe Ewers (banjo), Fred Ewers (fiddle), Dave Goss (guitar), Bob Beeman (tambourine & bones), Mike Paul (fiddle), Joe Whitney (flute) and Tom DiGiuseppe (banjo).

 Past band members have included Marty Grody (fife, tin whistle), John Frayler (military drum), and Greg Hernandez (fife).